donmccaughey/C-evo-x/docs/_posts/2019-01-09-for-the-love-of-civilization.md

 C-evo _Files_ page: "Don't waste your time.
 I was young and had funny ideas of what makes a good code."
 Fortunately I've spent many years of my career diving head first into lots of different codebases, good and bad, big and small.
-Working with "legacy" code is still challenging for me, but not daunting.
+Working with "legacy" code is still challenging, but not daunting.

 Even a poor codebase written by a young inexperienced programmer is worth investing in if it provides value to someone.
 And C-evo still provides me with